Highclere (horse): 1974: three-year-old season

 On Highclere's first appearance of 1974 she contested the Classic 1000 Guineas over the Rowley Mile at Newmarket.
 Wearing blinkers for the first time she started at odds of 12/1 in a field of fifteen fillies.
 The closing stages of the race saw a struggle between Highclere and the Peter Walwyn-trained favourite Polygamy. with the Queen's filly prevailing by a short head.
 The win gave the British monarch her second fillies' Classic win, seventeen years after Carrozza won The Oaks.
 It was believed that the course and distance of the Oaks would not suit Highclere, and so the filly was rerouted to the French equivalent, the Prix de Diane over 2100m at Chantilly.
 With her owner in attendance, Highclere won by two lengths from Comtesse de Loir.
 On their return from France Dick Hern and Joe Mercer were invited to dine with the Royal Family at Windsor Castle.

 In July, Highclere raced against colts and older horses in Britain's most prestigious all-aged race, the King George VI and Queen Elizabeth Diamond Stakes at Ascot.
 Highclere finished second, beaten two lengths by the French four-year-old filly Dahlia, who was winning the race for the second year.
 Highclere failed to reproduce her best form in her two remaining races.
-She finished unplaced behind Dahlia in the Benson and Hedges Gold Cup and was also unplaced in the Prix de l'Arc de Triomphe a race in which Allez France beat Comtesse de Loir by a head.
+She finished unplaced behind Dahlia in the Benson and Hedges Gold Cup and was also unplaced in the Prix de l'Arc de Triomphe.
 Highclere was then retired to stud.